octobercms/docs/3.x/cms/ajax/turbo-router.md

 **page:before-render** | triggered before the page content is rendered.
 **page:render** | triggered after the page is rendered.
 This is fired twice, once from cache and once again after requesting the new page content.
 **page:load** | triggered once after the initial page load and again every time a page is visited.
-**page:after-load** | triggered after the page scripts are loaded dynamically.
-This is not called on the initial page load.
+**page:after-load** | triggered every time new scripts are loaded, except for the initial page load.

 ## Usage Examples